code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ##   [GAS-4]   FUNCTIONS GUARANTEED TO REVERT WHEN CALLED BY NORMAL USERS CAN BE MARKED PAYABLE

 ####    If a function modifier such as onlyOwner,onlyRole is used, the function will revert if a normal user tries to pay the function.
 Marking the function as payable will lower the gas cost for legitimate callers because the compiler will not include checks for whether a payment was provided.
 The extra opcodes avoided are CALLVALUE(2),DUP1(3),ISZERO(3),PUSH2(3),JUMPI(10),PUSH1(3),DUP1(3),REVERT(0),JUMPDEST(1),POP(2), which costs an average of about 21 gas per call to the function, in addition to the extra deployment cost.

+> There is 11 instance of this issue:

         File: 2022-11-paraspace/paraspace-core/contracts/misc/NFTFloorOracle.sol